-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating our Board of Directors' oversight of our internal control over financial reporting, disclosure controls and procedures and Code of Business Conduct and Ethics; - discussing our risk management policies and assisting the Board's oversight of management of material risks the Company is facing; - meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - establishing procedures regarding the reporting and treatment of complaints regarding accounting, internal accounting controls and auditing matters; - reviewing and discussing our earnings press releases and approving any prerelease of expected financial or business performance; - · overseeing and reviewing our investment policy; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating our Board of Directors' oversight of our internal control over financial reporting, disclosure controls and procedures and Code of Business Conduct and Ethics; - discussing our risk management policies and assisting the Board's oversight of management of material risks the Company is facing, including without limitation material environmental, social and governance exposure that may have a material impact on the Company's financial statements or finance-related initiatives; - · overseeing the integrity of the Company's information technology systems and cybersecurity risks; - meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - establishing procedures regarding the reporting and treatment of complaints regarding accounting, internal accounting controls and auditing matters;

+- reviewing and discussing our earnings press releases and approving any prerelease of expected financial or business performance; - overseeing and reviewing our investment policy; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.

-Our audit committee currently consists of Ann E. Berman, Robert J. Carpenter and Laurie B. Keating, with Ms. Berman serving as chair.
+Our audit committee currently consists of Ann E. Berman, Peter Feinberg and Laurie B. Keating, with Ms. Berman serving as chair.

 All members of our audit committee meet the requirements for financial literacy under the applicable Nasdaq rules and regulations.
-Our Board of Directors has affirmatively determined that each member of our audit committee qualifies as "independent" under Nasdaq's heightened standards and Rule 10A-3 of the Exchange Act of 1934, as amended (the "Exchange Act"), applicable to audit committee members, and that Ms. Berman and Ms. Keating each qualify as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K.
+Our Board of Directors has affirmatively determined that each member of our audit committee qualifies as "independent" under Nasdaq's heightened standards and Rule 10A-3 of the Exchange Act applicable to audit committee members, and that Ms. Berman, Mr. Feinberg and Ms. Keating each qualify as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K.